-Born in Brittany (north-west of France), I am a self-taught underwater photographer, passionate about oceans, coral ecosystems and environmental issues.
-Journalist and translator by profession, I also blog (in french) about scuba-diving and travelling on Petites Bulles d’Ailleurs (Bubbles Underwater and Beyond).
+Born in Brittany (north-west of France), I am a journalist by profession and a self-taught underwater photographer.
+The ocean, marine life, coral reefs and environmental issues are my favorite subjects.
+I also blog (in french) about scuba-diving and travelling on Bubbles Underwater & Beyond (Petites Bulles d’Ailleurs).

 My very first underwater photography experience was in 2005, while on vacations, in the warm waters of Thailand where I was scuba-diving.
 I had bought at a tourist shop a very simple disposable camera enclosed in a waterproof plastic box (and it came with a photographic film)… Thrilled by my first 36 poor shots, I decided to buy a compact digital camera with the proper underwater housing.